Jakersnell/MakeChangeProject/readme.md

 ### [Skill Distillery](https://skilldistillery.com/)

 ### Key Take-Aways
-  * Java Arrays are very similar to other languages I've used or been exposed to.
+  * Java Arrays and for-loops are very similar to other languages I've used.
   * The for-loop is always awesome, in every language.
   * Java has a lot of powerful tools.